ID5059

 Availability restrictions: Not automatically available to General Degree students

 Contemporary data collection can be automated and on a massive scale e.g. credit card transaction databases.
 Large databases potentially carry a wealth of important information that could inform business strategy, identify criminal activities, characterise network faults etc. These large scale problems may preclude the standard carefully constructed statistical models, necessitating highly automated approaches.
 This module covers many of the methods found under the banner of Datamining, building from a theoretical perspective but ultimately teaching practical application.
 Topics covered include: historical/philosophical perspectives, model selection algorithms and optimality measures, tree methods, bagging and boosting, neural nets, and classification in general.
-Practical applications build sought-after skills in programming (typically R, SAS or python).
+Practical applications build sought-after skills in programming.
+Some prior programming experience is assumed.

 Anti-requisite(s): You cannot take this module if you take CS5014